matwilso/matwilso.github.io/_drafts/robotics.md

 toc_sticky: true
 ---

-This is my index page for robotics related stuff.
+Index page for robotics related stuff, with links to posts.

-It contains links to my robotics-related posts
+Invent the future from the future

 <!-- TODO: have tags to reference my posts on my  -->
 <!-- TODO: add disqus comments  -->